On Support Recovery with Sparse CCA: Information Theoretic and Computational Limits: Main Results

+Comparing the above with the analogous result for PCA, namely Lemma 4.2 of \cite{ding2019}, we note that the indicator term $W$ does not appear in the PCA analogue.
+The indicator term $W$ appears in the CCA case because we had set $\PP_{\alpha,\beta}$ to be $\QQ$ for $\|\alpha\|_2\|\beta\|_2>\B$ to tackle the extra restrictions on $\alpha$ and $\beta$ in this case.

-\subsection{\bf A Polynomial Time Algorithm for $\sqrt{n}/\log{(p+q)}\ll s_x,s_y\ll \sqrt{n}$ Regime : Answer to Question~\ref{Question 3}}
+\subsection{\textbf {A Polynomial Time Algorithm for $\sqrt{n}/\log{(p+q)}\ll s_x,s_y\ll \sqrt{n}$ Regime : Answer to Question~\ref{Question 3}}}

-In this subsection, we show that in the difficult regime $s_x+s_y\in[\sqrt{n/\log(p+q)},\sqn]$, using a soft coordinate thresholding (CT) type algorithm, we can estimate the canonical directions consistently for our purpose when $p+q\asymp n$.
-CT was introduced by the the seminal work of \cite{bickel2008} for the purpose of estimating high dimensional covariance matrices.
-For SPCA, \cite{deshpande2014}'s CT is the only algorithm which provably recovers the full support in the difficult regime \citep{boaz2015}.
+In this subsection, we show that in the difficult regime $s_x+s_y\in[\sqrt{n/\log(p+q)},\sqn]$, using a soft co-ordinate thresholding (CT) type algorithm, we can estimate the canonical directions consistently when $p+q\asymp n$.
+CT was introduced by the seminal work of \cite{bickel2008} for the purpose of estimating high dimensional covariance matrices.
+For SPCA, \cite{deshpande2014}'s CT is the only algorithm that provably recovers the full support in the difficult regime (see also \cite{boaz2015}).
 In context of CCA, \cite{gao2013} uses CT for partial support recovery in the rank one model under what we referred to as the easy regime.
 However, \cite{gao2013}'s main goal was the estimation of the leading canonical vectors, not support recovery.
 As a result, \cite{gao2013} detects the support of the relatively large elements of the leading canonical directions, which are subsequently used to obtain consistent preliminary estimators of the leading canonical directions.
-Our thresholding level and theoretical analysis is different from that of \cite{gao2013} because the analytical tools used in the easy regime does not work in the difficult regime.
+Our thresholding level and theoretical analysis are different from that of \cite{gao2013} because the analytical tools used in the easy regime do not work in the difficult regime.